Cloud-CV/EvalAI-Starters/README.md

     ├── challenge_phase_1_description.html      # Challenge Phase 1 description template
     ├── challenge_phase_2_description.html      # Challenge Phase 2 description template
     ├── description.html                        # Challenge description template
-    ├── evaluation_details.html                 # Contains description about how submissions will be evalauted for each challenge phase
+    ├── evaluation_details.html                 # Contains description about how submissions will be evaluated for each challenge phase
-    ├── submission_guidelines.html              # Contains information about how to make submissions to the challenge └── terms_and_conditions.html               # Contains terms and conditions related to the challenge ├── worker                                      # Contains the scripts to test evaluation script locally │   ├── __init__.py                             # Imports the module that ionvolves loading evaluation script │   └── run.py                                  # Contains the code to run the evaluation locally
+    ├── submission_guidelines.html              # Contains information about how to make submissions to the challenge └── terms_and_conditions.html               # Contains terms and conditions related to the challenge ├── worker                                      # Contains the scripts to test evaluation script locally │   ├── __init__.py                             # Imports the module that involves loading evaluation script │   └── run.py                                  # Contains the code to run the evaluation locally
 ```